 The first part of Pixton’s survey gets to the root of what leadership trusts their team to “own.”

-The prompt is: As a leader, indicate a score between 1 and 10 which response best reflects where you are for each row in the table:
+The prompt is: As a leader, indicate a score that best reflects where you are for each row in the table:

 Assessment Part 2: Team Members

-The second prompt is for the team members – and gets to the roots of how they feel about the level of trust coming from their leader and the organization.
+The second part is for the team members – and gets to the roots of how they feel about the level of trust coming from their leader and the organization.

-Prompt: As a team member, indicate a score between 1 and 10 that best reflects how you feel about each row.
+Prompt: As a team member, indicate a score that best reflects how you feel about each row.

 What is Revealed?

-- Compare the leadership and the team member overall average trust scores.
+- Compare the leadership and the team member scores.
 Is there a gap?
 (If leadership and team scores are identical, congrats!
 Everyone shares the same view!)

 - How close to “10″ are things?
 Could the organization move everything up a notch or two…?
 (You’re all at 10?
 Sweet.
 How’d you get there?
 Share the secret sauce, please)